DRIVER-EU/scenario-manager/packages/server/README.md

 - Edit: to specify the storylines, acts and messages.
 - Run: to start and stop the actual scenario.
 - Play: for role-players, to perform a role or other manual actions.

+### Uploading assets

+When uploading a file, you can specify its alias, so you can later refer to it using `{{alias}}`.

+### Locations

+You can upload GeoJSON files: the Features are extracted and parsed to Locations, if possible.